Embed This Data

 - Inflation (CPI):

 - FDI Inflow:

-The top income tax rate is 38 percent, and the top corporate tax rate is 30 percent.
-Other taxes include a value-added tax (VAT) and a gift tax.
-The overall tax burden equals 22.8 percent of GDP.
-Government spending has increased to 34.5 percent of total domestic output.
-The budget has been in deficit, and public debt has climbed to over 50 percent of GDP.
-High youth unemployment has prompted increased government spending to create jobs.
+The top individual income tax rate is 38 percent, and the top corporate tax rate is 30 percent.
+Other taxes include a value-added tax and a gift tax.
+The overall tax burden equals 22.0 percent of total domestic income.
+Government spending has amounted to 31.9 percent of total output (GDP) over the past three years, and budget deficits have averaged 4.8 percent of GDP.
+Public debt is equivalent to 63.7 percent of GDP.

 Procedures for setting up and registering a private business have been streamlined in recent years.
 Despite some improvement, labor market rigidity continues to discourage dynamic employment growth.
 The elimination of fuel subsidies in 2015 provided critical fiscal space, but the government is likely to maintain subsidies on basic goods such as flour and sugar in the interest of preserving social stability.

 Trade is important to Morocco’s economy; the value of exports and imports taken together equals 81 percent of GDP.
 The average applied tariff rate is 3.0 percent.
 Foreign and domestic investors are generally treated equally under the law.
 The financial sector is competitive, and there is an ongoing campaign to increase modernization and transparency.
 The Casablanca Stock Exchange does not restrict foreign participation.